darklaunch/darklaunch.com/blog/2009/02/06/php-wordwrap-although-it-may-be-temping.md

+# PHP wordwrap; although it may be temping

 although it may sound like a good idea to use php's `wordwrap()` for user comments+, use css to control long strings

 ```php